 Will CBD Appear On My Drug Test?

 CBD may be federally legal, but that doesn’t mean it can’t wreck your drug test.
-This is especially true if you’re using a full-spectrum CBD product that contains minute traces of THC.
+This is especially true if you’re using a full-spectrum CBD product or Delta 8 products that contain traces of THC (even within legal limits).

 Yes, CBD products must have no more than 0.3 percent THC to be considered legal, but that might be enough to end up on your drug screening.
 It all depends on what kind of CBD oil you’re using, how long ago you took it, and your body’s metabolism.

 If you want to take CBD before a drug test, please double-check there is near zero THC content in your product.
 Typically, isolate powders are your best option because they contain 99 percent pure CBD.
-We offer near zero THC CBD Isolate Mints as well as CBD Isolate Gummies.
+We offer near zero THC CBD Isolate Mints as well as CBD Day Time 0 THC Isolate Gummies.